Monday, 29 January 2018–Friday, 2 February 2018

 Professor Michelle P Brown is Professor Emerita of Medieval Manuscript Studies at the School of Advanced Study, University of London.
 For many years she was Curator of Manuscripts at the British Library.

-Michelle is the author of many books about manuscript culture, most recently Graphic devices and the early decorated book (Boydell, 2017).
+Michelle is the author of many books about manuscript culture, most recently Art of the islands: Celtic, Pictish, Anglo-Saxon and Viking visual culture, c.
+450–1050 (Bodleian Library, 2016).

 The transmission of images: photography and the photographic print